Historical Origins of the Ideology of ISIS and other Militant Groups Who Commit Terrorism in the Name of Islam - Part 1:

 This is a topic that people in the West are desperately curious about but rarely feel competent enough to know where to begin making sense of it all.
 When approaching this topic with non-Muslims the first thing I always point out is that while the issues of terrorism and conflict that takes place in the Muslim world may very well be the narrative in which Muslims most readily appear in the media, and therefore the issues that non-muslim in the West are most likely to create mental associations with when they hear the words “Muslim” or “Islam” - these issues are not, in my experience, especially common topics for Muslims to talk about with one another.
 That is to say that when we congregate in the mosques and socialize together, it is rather uncommon that the issues of terrorism or ISIS, or whatever the media is taking about, to really come up.
 No, rather we are much more concerned with our work, our families, our family’s education and our own, practicing our religion, and the various recreational activities we might undertake with our children.

 This article series will do exactly that, and along the way it will highlight points educators can use to enlighten the Muslim youth and others to the historical phenomena that have taken place to lead to the development of this corrupt ideology; as well as how to decode general gaps in knowledge and understanding of the characterizations made by media and academia in the West that can have the side affect of reinforcing the corrupt messages about Islam that ISIS and other terrorist groups espouse.
-There will be three main points to that this series is centered on.
-There are as follows:
+There will be two main points that this series is centered on.
+They are as follows:

 POINT 1 - Islam is a conservative religion that teachers obedience to authority.
 (The focus of this article)